-From the Departments of Neuroradiology (M.T., J.S.K., C.Z., B.W.) and Neurology (T.W., C.C.V., A.B., B.H., M.M.), School of Medicine, Technical University of Munich, Munich, Germany; and Munich Cluster for Systems Neurology (B.H.), Munich, Germany. and has ultimately allowed the diagnosis of MS based on a single MR imaging assessment along a clinical symptoms.3 neutralizing antibodies to interferon.
-B.H. is associated with Data Integration for Future Medicine (DIFUTURE) (BMBF 01Z21804[A-I) and received funding for the study by the European Union's Horizon 2020 Research and Innovation Program (grant MultipleMS, EU RIA 733161) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy within the framework of the Munich Cluster for Systems Neurology (EXC 2145 SyNergy; ID 390857198).
+From the Departments of Neuroradiology (M.T., J.S.K., C.Z., B.W.) and Neurology (T.W., C.C.V., A.B., B.H., M.M.), School of Medicine, Technical University of Munich, Munich, Germany; and Munich Cluster for Systems Neurology (B.H.), Munich, Germany.

+A.B. has received consulting and/or speaker fees from Alexion, Biogen, Celgene, Horizon, Novartis, Roche, and Sandoz/Hexal, and his institution has received compensation for clinical trials from Alexion, Biogen, Merck, Novartis, Roche, and Sanofi Genzyme, all outside the current work.
+J.S.K. has received speaker fees from Novartis.
+B.H. has served on scientific advisory boards for Novartis; he has served as data safety monitoring board member for AllergyCare, Sandoz, Polpharma, Biocon, and TG Therapeutics; his institution received research grants from Roche for MS research.
+He has received honoraria for counseling (Gerson Lehrmann Group).
+He holds part of 2 patents; one for the detection of antibodies against KIR4.1 in a subpopulation of patients with MS and one for genetic determinants of neutralizing antibodies to interferon.
+B.H. is associated with Data Integration for Future Medicine (DIFUTURE) (BMBF 01ZZ1804[A-I) and received funding for the study by the European Union's Horizon 2020 Research and Innovation Program (grant MultipleMS, EU RIA 73316I) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy within the framework of the Munich Cluster for Systems Neurology (EXC 2145 SyNergy; ID 390857198).
 All conflicts are not relevant to the topic of the study.